Tips for 4WDriving on sand and what to do if you get bogged

 Maintain momentum when tacking dunes

-Maintaining momentum is the second most important technique for successfully driving on sand.
-Driving on sand can be compared to the likes of a boat on water.
+Maintaining momentum is the second most important technique for successfully 4wd on sand.
+Driving on sand can be compared to the likes of a boat on the water.

 - If you feel your vehicle slowing down — like you’re dragging something — apply more throttle.